-(13) HISTORICAL SOCIETY AS DEPOSITORY. (a) The state historical society, as trustee for the state, shall be the ultimate depository of the archives of the state, and the committee may transfer to the said society such original records and reproductions as it deems proper and worthy of permanent reproduction.
-The society may deposit in the regional deposiing with the society, the records of state agencies or their district or regional offices which are primarily created in the geographic area serviced by the depository, but the records of all central departments, offices, establishments and agencies shall remain in the main archives in the capital city under the society's immediate jurisdiction.
+(13) HISTORICAL SOCIETY AS DEPOSITORY. (a) The state historical society, as trustee for the state, shall be the ultimate depository of the archives of the state, and the committee may transfer to the society such original records and reproductions as it deems proper and worthy of permanent preservation.
+The society may deposit in the regional depositories established under s.
+44.10, title remaining with the society, the records of state agencies or their district or regional offices which are primarily created in the geographic area serviced by the depository, but the records of all central departments, offices, establishments and agencies shall remain in the main archives in the capital city under the society's immediate jurisdiction.
 Nothing in this subsection nor in s.
 44.01 shall be construed to prevent the society's taking such steps for the safety of articles and materials entrusted to its care in library, museum or archives, including temporary removal to safer locations, as may be dictated by emergency conditions arising from a state of war, civil rebellion or other catastrophe.